IFRS vs J-GAAP: Strategic Impacts for Global Businesses in Japan

 Recognition and Measurement Differences That Impact EBITDA

-For founders and CFOs weighing their options, these are the key recognition and measurement policy differences between IFRS and J-GAAP:
+For founders and CFOs weighing their options, these are the key recognition and measurement policy differences between Japanese and international accounting standards:

 - IFRS requires capitalization of most leases under IFRS 16, significantly increasing recognized assets and liabilities compared to J-GAAP.